hashicorp/terraform/website/intro/getting-started/build.html.md

 initializes various local settings and data that will be used by subsequent commands.

-In particular, this command will install the plugins for the providers in use within the configuration, which in this case is just the `aws` provider:
+Terraform uses a plugin based architecture to support the numerous infrastructure and service providers available.
+As of Terraform version 0.10.0, each "Provider" is it's own encapsulated binary distributed separately from Terraform itself.
+The `terraform init` command will automatically download and install any Provider binary for the providers in use within the configuration, which in this case is just the `aws` provider:

 ```
 $ terraform init